tftp-go-team/hooktftp/README.md

 hooktftp will execute a script, issue a HTTP GET request or just reads the file from the filesystem.

-This is a fork of [epeli/hooktftp] server inspired by [puavo-tftp].
+This is inspired by [puavo-tftp].
 It's written in Go in the hope of being faster and more stable.

 ## Usage